3D Printing in Packaging: Materials, Process, and Production

 Thermoplastics

-Thermoplastics form the primary feedstock for extrusion-based printers.
-PLA (polylactic acid), PETG (polyethylene terephthalate glycol), and ABS (acrylonitrile butadiene styrene) give predictable dimensional behavior for inserts, trays, and protective housings.
-These polymers vary in stiffness, heat resistance, and moisture uptake, and designers adjust wall thickness or infill if parts store food samples or cosmetic items.
-PLA (polylactic acid) and recycled PET appear in prototype boxes and mockups sold through common STL marketplaces, including jewelry cases and small rigid containers.
+For extrusion-based printing, thermoplastics serve as the main feedstock.
+PLA (polylactic acid), PETG (polyethylene terephthalate glycol), and ABS (acrylonitrile butadiene styrene) provide predictable dimensional performance for inserts, trays, and protective housings.
+Because these polymers differ in stiffness, heat resistance, and moisture absorption, designers may adjust wall thickness and infill according to the application, particularly when parts are intended to hold food samples or cosmetic products.
+Prototype boxes and mockups available through common STL marketplaces also use PLA and recycled PET, including designs for jewelry cases and small rigid containers.

 Photopolymer resins

-Photopolymer resins create smooth surfaces and detailed graphics used in prototype bottles, cap concepts, and display units.
-Stereolithography or Digital light processing (DLP) printers cure resins into visual models that help evaluate branding or labeling.
-Resin chemistries include tough, clear, and food-contact variations, if regulatory testing confirms migration limits.
-These materials appear in perfume bottle samples, makeup containers, and ornamental box prototypes found in print-ready asset libraries.
+Smooth surfaces and fine graphic details can be achieved with photopolymer resins, making them suitable for prototype bottles, cap concepts, and display units.
+Stereolithography and digital light processing (DLP) printers cure these materials into visual models that allow designers to assess branding and label placement.
+Available resin formulations include tough, clear, and food-contact variants, although suitability for food-contact applications depends on regulatory testing and confirmed migration limits.
+Print-ready asset libraries commonly feature these materials in perfume bottle samples, makeup containers, and ornamental box prototypes.

 Powder polymers